-Dealing Information Business Day a day on which the stock exchanges in London, Tokyo and Sydney are open for business.
-Cut-Off Time 3.00pm (Irish time) on the Business Day preceding the relevant Dealing Day. being the point in time in respect of a Dealing Day up until which applications for subscriptions, switches, transfers and redemptions will be accepted.
-Dealing Contact Details Address: Lazard Global Active Funds plc Sub-Fund: Lazard Japanese Strategic Equity Fund Lazard Fund Managers (Ireland) Limited c/o State Street Fund Services (Ireland) Limited Transfer Agency Department 78 Sir John Rogersons Quay Dublin 2 D02 HD32 Ireland Tel: +353 1 242 5421 Fax: +353 1 523 3720 Email: LazardTA@statestreet.com Dealing Day each Business Day.
+Dealing Information Business Day a day on which the stock exchange in New York is open for business.
+Cut-Off Time (for receipt of applications for subscriptions and transfers) 12.00 noon (Irish time) on the relevant Dealing Day being the point in time on a Business Day up until which applications for subscriptions and transfers will be accepted.
+Cut-Off Time (for receipt of applications for switches and redemptions) 12.00 noon (Irish time) on the fifth Business Day prior to relevant Dealing Day being the point in time on a Business Day up until which applications for switches and redemptions will be accepted.
+Dealing Contact Details Address: Lazard Global Investment Funds plc Sub-Fund: Lazard Rathmore Alternative Fund Lazard Fund Managers (Ireland) Limited c/o State Street Fund Services (Ireland) Limited Transfer Agency Department 78 Sir John Rogersons Quay Dublin 2 D02 HD32 Ireland Tel: +353 1 242 5421 Fax: +353 1 523 3720 Email: LazardTA@statestreet.com Dealing Day each Business Day.
 Dealing/Settlement Currency Other than in exceptional circumstances, dealing and settlement will only take place in the currency of denomination of the relevant Share class.
 However, where payments in respect of the purchase or redemption of Shares are tendered or requested in a currency other than the currency of denomination of the relevant Share class, any necessary foreign exchange transactions will be arranged, subject to the agreement of the Manager, by the Administrator for the account of and at the risk and expense of the relevant investor on the basis of the exchange rate applicable as at the Dealing Day where available.
 Dividend payments will only be made in the currency of the denomination of the relevant Share class.
-Fund Base Currency Japanese Yen (¥) Settlement Deadline (for receipt of subscription monies) within three (3) Business Days of the Dealing Day in respect of which the subscription request was submitted.
+Fund Base Currency US Dollar (USD) Settlement Deadline (for receipt of subscription monies) within three (3) Business Days of the Dealing Day in respect of which the subscription request was submitted.
 Subscription payments net of all bank charges must be made in the currency in which the order was placed and should be paid by telegraphic transfer to the bank account specified at the time of dealing.
 Settlement Deadline (for payment of redemption proceeds) within three (3) Business Days of the Dealing Day on which the redemption is effected provided that all required documentation has been furnished to the Administrator and any matters requiring verification (e.g. account details) have been duly verified.
 In the case of a partial redemption of a Shareholder's holding, the Administrator will advise the Shareholder of the remaining Shares held.
-Redemption payments will be sent by telegraphic transfer to the bank account detailed on the Application Form or as subsequently notified to the Administrator in such format as may be requested by the Administrator.
-Share Price Shares can be bought and sold on any Dealing Day at the relevant Net Asset Value per Share. see section below entitled " Dilution and Swing Pricing " for information as to how the Net Asset Value per Share may be adjusted on any Dealing Day in calculating the Share Price in order to counteract the effects of dilution.
+Redemption payments will be sent by telegraphic transfer to the bank account detailed on the Application Form or as subsequently notified to the Administrator in such format as may Share Price be requested by the Administrator.
+Shares can be bought and sold on any Dealing Day at the relevant Net Asset Value per Share.

 Additionally, a preliminary fee may be charged on subscription and a redemption fee on redemption, but only in accordance with the terms specified in Appendix I of this Supplement.
 Share Price Publication the latest Net Asset Value per Share, expressed in the currency of denomination of the relevant Share class, will be available during normal business hours every Business Day at the offices of the Administrator and the Promoter and will be published on the Promoter's website at www.lazardassetmanagement.com (which must be kept up-to-date).
-Valuation Day each weekday, being Monday to Friday, whether a Dealing Day or not, other than weekdays on which the following public holidays fall: Christmas Day, the day following Christmas Day, New Year's Day, Good Friday, Easter Monday and any public holiday arising as a result of the foregoing public holidays falling on a Saturday or Sunday.
-Valuation Point 4.00 pm (New York time) on each Dealing Day and on each Valuation Day.
+Valuation Point 4.00 pm (New York time) on each Dealing Day.